1 killed, six injured as fire breaks out at Delhi factory | Business

 1 killed, six injured as fire breaks out at Delhi factory

-One person was killed and six others were injured on Thursday after a fire broke out at a factory in northeast Delhis Mustafabad area, officials said.
-The fire broke out on the first floor of a factory manufacturing electric items inverter, stablizer etc injuring seven persons who were rushed to the GTB Hospital.
+A 42-year-old man was killed and six others injured after a fire broke out at a factory in northeast Delhis Mustafabad area on Thursday, officials said.
+A call about the blaze was received at 12.17 pm following which seven fire tenders were rushed to the spot, officials said.

 - Country: